serenader2014/flutter_carousel_slider/README.md

 # carousel_slider

-A carousel slider widget, support infinite scroll and custom child widget.
+A carousel slider widget, support infinite scroll and custom child widget, with autoplay feature.

 ## How to use